The Centre will strive to ensure that all members of the community have access to its services in accordance with the most appropriate accommodations.

 The Centre shall keep all information about parties to disputes and all information disclosed with the expectation of privacy, confidential except as required to be disclosed according to university policies and procedures or as provided by law.

 The Centre’s independence and impartiality are critical to the sense of fairness and unbiased integrity with which it must conduct its work.
 Its location within the institutional organization reflects this structural autonomy.

 In the determination of disputes, procedures followed by the Centre affecting the interests and well-being of community members must be fair to the parties.
 A complainant’s right to pursue a complaint must be balanced with the respondent’s right to be heard in an impartial and open process.
-Procedural fairness therefore includes the opportunity to respond, right to receive notice of procedural steps, and the right to receive reasons for decisions reached.
+Procedural fairness, therefore, includes the opportunity to respond, the right to receive notice of procedural steps, and the right to receive reasons for decisions reached.